-- Contact the Learning Mentor for advice and support on improving attendance.
+- Contact the Attendance Officer for advice and support on improving attendance.

 With effect from 01 September 2015, the Government is reducing the threshold for persistent absence from 15% to 10%.
 This means that a child with attendance below 90% will be classed as a persistent absentee, compared with the previous figure of 85%, regardless of whether the school has authorised or unauthorised the absence.

 The figure equates to 38 sessions or 19 days of absence across the whole school year and every school is legally required to report details of persistently absent children to the Local Authority.